ejmiranda/samples/README.md

 35. **Number Practice (Ruby):** Introduction to numbers in Ruby v2.
 36. **Flexible Form:** Create a flexible form using Flexbox.
 36. **Extendable Calculator:** The Calculator allows addition of new operations.
+37. **Count Word Occurrences:** Use an object to count words from an array using reduce.
 > **_"What's in the box?"_** - David Mills